jovotech/learn-jovo/tutorials/adding-your-own-platform/README.md

 Middleware | Description
 --- | ---
-`setup` | First initialization of `app` object with first incoming request.
-Is executed once as long as `app` is alive `request` | Raw JSON request from platform gets processed.
+`setup` | First initialization of `app` object with the first incoming request.
+Is executed once as long as `app` is alive `request` | Raw JSON request from the platform gets processed.
 Can be used for authentication middlewares.
 `platform.init` | Determines which platform (e.g. `Alexa`, `GoogleAssistant`) sent the request.
 Initialization of abstracted `jovo` (`this`) object.
 `asr` | Request gets routed through external ASR.
 Only used by certain platforms.
 `platform.nlu` | Natural language understanding (NLU) information gets extracted for built-in NLUs (e.g. `Alexa`).
 Intents and inputs are set.
 `nlu` | Request gets routed through external NLU (e.g. `Dialogflow` standalone).
 Intents and inputs are set.
 `user.load` | Initialization of user object.
-User data is retrieved from database.
+User data is retrieved from the database.
 `router` | Request and NLU data (intent, input, state) is passed to router. intentMap and inputMap are executed.
 Handler path is generated.
 `handler` | Handler logic is executed.
 Output object is created and finalized.
 `user.save` | User gets finalized, DB operations.